dashvlas/awesome-ios-interview/Resources/English.md

 # Patterns

+### What is the delegation pattern?

+The delegation pattern is a powerful pattern used in building iOS applications.
+The basic idea is that one object will act on another object's behalf or in coordination with another object.
+The delegating object typically keeps a reference to the other object (delegate) and sends a message to it at the appropriate time.
+It is important to note that they have a one to one relationship.

 ### What is Adapter Pattern?
 An Adapter allows classes with incompatible interfaces to work together.
 It wraps itself around an object and exposes a standard interface to interact with that object.